Subhas Chandra Pattanayak

 Former Minister Debi Prasad Mishra, who, as Chairman of the Ministerial Committee, had the greatest role in making the Government accept the first part of the advice, which SCP had given as a member of that Committee and in, consequent upon that, in inserting section 4 in the Orissa Official Language Act, 1954, paving thereby the way for formation of Rules to drive the Act ahead under the new section, facilitated the discussion.
 Minister Prafulla Samal and Spokesman of the ruling party, MP (Rajyasabha) Pratap Dev were present.

-However, as the CM wanted to hear from the visiting activists, Bhasha Andolan Chairman Subhas Chandra Pattanayak apprised the CM of how it is the responsibility of the Government to save its own law from being contravened by its functionaries and how the Orissa Official Language Act is being contravened in absence of punitive measures in the Act.
+As the CM wanted to hear from the visiting activists, Bhasha Andolan Chairman Subhas Chandra Pattanayak apprised the CM of how it is the responsibility of the Government to save its own law from being contravened by its functionaries and how the Orissa Official Language Act is being contravened in absence of punitive measures in the Act.
 He further showed that the new section 4 inserted through Ordinance on May 21, 2016 made assize in due course in the Assembly, addressing the first part of the advice noted above, was also deficient and defective because of its total silence on punishment and ambiguity in structure.
 In a written suggestion submitted to the CM on the table, Bhasha Andolan demanded that the contents of the said section 4 be replaced with their draft through a further amendment, so that the purpose of the Rules created for working of the Act would not be lost.
 Bhasha Andolan suggestion that wants replacement of the contents of Section 4 with, is:

 “The State Government may, in such manner and by such authority, as may be prescribed in the Rules made under this Act, receive complaints from general public of Orissa in matter of contravention of the Act, and over and above such complaints, suo motto review and monitor whether the directions contained in the Notification under Sub-Section (2) of Section 2 are contravened and subject the contravener to punishment stipulated in the Rules”.